MacArthur Fellow, visual journalist, author, and artist

 About Lauren Redniss

-In addition to being a 2016 MacArthur Fellow, Redniss has been a Guggenheim fellow, a fellow of the New York Public Library’s Cullman Center for Scholars & Writers, and an Artist-in-Residence at the American Museum of Natural History.
-She teaches at Parsons the New School for Design in New York City.
+Lauren Redniss has been a Guggenheim fellow, a fellow at the New America Foundation and the New York Public Library’s Cullman Center for Scholars & Writers, and Artist-in-Residence at the American Museum of Natural History.
+She teaches at the Parsons School of Design in New York City.